Static Power Dissipation Solution

 Capacitance Offpath

-Input Capacitance of Gate
+Off-Path Capacitance of CMOS

 VCO Single Gain Factor